juliannamf/interactivebasketballcourt/README.md

 Use Transforms and rotations.
-Three js geometry objects are transformed and rotated to fix the size and orinetation of the scene.
+Three js geometry objects are transformed and rotated to fix the size and orientation of the scene.

 Use cameras and lights.
-A perective camera is used with orbit controls.
+A perspective camera is used with orbit controls.
 An ambient light is added to make sure everything in the scene can be seen.
 Two spotlights are added to simulate lighting in a basketball court.
 Shadow effects are added to the spotlights